RF77/comfobox-mqtt/README.md

 >Try with care and on your **own risk**.
 You also may loose your warranty.
 >Keep in mind that you write the values to an EEPROM (1'000'000 writing cycles).

+Feedback is welcomed.
+Open an issue, if you have any questions.